FTZ-CyberSec/PEAK-SSI/README.md

 ### List of Scripts:

-1. connect.py -> connects two agents with each other
+1. connect.py &rarr; connects two agents with each other
-2. exchangeVC.py -> includes functions to define, issue and present the defined VCs
+2. exchangeVC.py &rarr; includes functions to define, issue and present the defined VCs
-3. createVC.py -> helper functions to create VCs
+3. createVC.py &rarr; helper functions to create VCs
-4. config.py -> configuration file for the project, where the server url and ports are defined
+4. config.py &rarr; configuration file for the project, where the server url and ports are defined

 ### To-Do / Next Steps